 Joanna Anjou, Queen of Naples; Countess of Provence and Forcalquier; Queen Consort of Mojorca, titular Queen of Jerusalem, and Sicily; and Princess of Achaea, was obviously a very wealthy and powerful woman.
 In fact she became Queen of Naples at the age of 13.
 Despite being Queen, this was a dangerous time for women to rule.
 Women heiresses of the nobility were always at risk for being abducted, raped, and forced into marriage.
 It was very hard for them to hold onto their inheritances on their own.
-There was always some man trying to take what was rightfully theirs which made these women hard as stone.
+There was always some man trying to take what was rightfully theirs which made these women hard.

 Although she ruled with the sword, it really was the only way.
-There were just too many men trying to take power from women.
-Regardless of her stone cold ruthlessness at times, she is considered one of Naples greatest rulers.
+Regardless of her stone cold ruthlessness at times, Joanna of Naples is considered one of Naples greatest rulers.
 Crime was at an all time low during her reign, she protected business, and she was the patron of art and culture.

 Marriages and Issue: